-Dr. Devine and the Ms. Modrak will be available to answer questions during online office hours, or through email.
-Any e-mailed questions will be answered within approximately 24-48 hours (questions on the weekend may wait until the following Monday).
-In addition, students may post questions on the "Course Questions" bulletin board under the "Discussions" tab on the Canvas website.
-This forum is especially useful for general questions about the course, or for communication between students.
-Dr. Devine will respond to questions posted on the Discussion board after at least a 24 hour delay, allowing time for other students to get involved in Discussions.
+Dr. Devine and Ms. Goldenberg will be available to answer questions during office hours, or through e-mail.
+Any e-mailed questions will be answered within approximately 24-48 hours (questions on the weekend may wait until the beginning of the following week).
+In addition, students are encouraged to post questions on the bulletin board under the "Discussions" tab on the course Canvas website.
+This forum is especially useful for general about the course content, or for communication between students.
+Other students are also encouraged to get involved in Discussions after any postings.